UNISvalbard/Geo-SfM/_sources/content/lessons/l3/gcps.md

 :class: suggestion

 ArUco markers (50x50 cm) printed on canvas are available for use in the UNIS Arctic Geology department.
-Marker detection hereof can be done by using the scripts described in {ref}`../l4/python.ipynb`.
+Marker detection hereof can be done by using the scripts described in {ref}`the Python-automisation chapter <../l4/python.ipynb>`.
 ```

 ## Placement of GCPs in terms of highest accuracy